SUZUKI M800 INTRUDER (2001 - 2012) Review

 Value vs rivalsNext up: Equipment

 Cruisers don’t come cheap but the Suzuki VZ800 Intruder represents good value against the stalwart Harley clan.
 It rides well and looks the part.
 Rivals include Yamaha’s Drag Star 650 Classic, at roughly the same price but it’s down on power, or Kawasaki’s mammoth VN900 Classic, which, while vast, is pokey.
-Find a Suzuki VZ800 Intruder for sale.

 The Suzuki VZ800 Intruder gives a comfortable, luxurious ride: there’s a soft seat, footboards and sensibly-placed bars so you can cruise in comfort over long distances.
 LED tail light and USD forks plus a simple, modern dash and loads of chrome add up to an agreeable cruiser experience.
 Shaft drive makes life on the Suzuki VZ800 Intruder easier (and cleaner).